NNP/MM: Accelerating molecular dynamics simulations with machine learning potentials and molecular mechanic: Software installation and usage

-ACEMD can be installed with Conda package management system\cite{conda}.
-For dependencies, Conda-forge\cite{conda-forge} is used to ensure compatibility with all major Linux distributions (refer to the ACEMD documentation\cite{acemd} for details at \url{software.acellera.com}).
-For the best performance, it is recommend to have a GPU and its latest drivers installed, but it is possible to run on a CPU only.
+ACEMD can be installed with the Conda package management system\cite{conda}.
+For dependencies, Conda-forge\cite{conda-forge} is used to ensure compatibility with all major Linux distributions (refer to the ACEMD documentation for details at \url{https://software.acellera.com}.
+The installation command:

-A system needs to prepared as for a conventional MM simulation, which includes getting an initial structure, topology, and force field parameters.
-Note that the NNP atoms needs to be assigned partial charges and Lennard-Jones parameters in order to compute the coupling term correctly.
-The system preparation can be easily accomplished with HTMD\cite{doerr2016htmd} (refer to the HTMD documentation\cite{htmd} for details).
-The only additional step is to generate NNP files.
+For the best performance, it is recommended to have an NVIDIA GPU and its latest drivers installed, but it is possible to run on a CPU only.

-The NNP files can be generated with \verb"prepare-nnp" tool (included with ACEMD).
-It needs the initial structure file (e.g. \verb"structure.pdb"), a selection of the NNP atoms (e.g. \verb'"resname MOL"'), and a name of NNP
+The setup of an NNP/MM simulation consists of the following steps.
+First, a system needs to be prepared for a conventional MM simulation (i.e. initial structure, topology, and force field parameters).
+Note that the NNP atoms need to be assigned partial charges and Lennard-Jones parameters to compute the coupling term correctly.
+The system preparation can be easily accomplished with HTMD\cite{doerr2016htmd,htmd}.
+Second, NNP model files need to be generated with \verb"prepare-nnp" tool included with ACEMD.
+It needs the initial structure (e.g. \verb"structure.pdb"), a selection of the NNP atoms (e.g. \verb'"resname MOL"'), and a name of NNP

 The tool generates several files including \verb"model.json".
-Currently, we plan to support ANI and TorchMD-NET but other models will also be supported in the future.
-An ACEMD input file needs to prepared as for a conventional MD simulation (refer to the ACEMD documentation\cite{acemd} for details).
-Just one additional line (\verb"nnpfile model.json") needs to be added to enable NNP/MM and the MD simulation can be performed.
+Currently, we plan to support the NNP models from TorchANI\cite{gao2020torchani} and TorchMD-NET\cite{tholke2022equivariant} but other models will also be supported in the future.
+Finally, an ACEMD input file needs to be prepared as for a conventional MD simulation (refer to the ACEMD documentation\cite{acemd} for details) and needs just one additional line (\verb"nnpfile model.json") to enable NNP/MM.